 Why can't I see the application form?

+As a security precaution, we block connections from outside of Canada.
 If you are trying to access the application form before the deadline, but you are outside Canada, then the page might not open properly for you.
-As a security precaution, we block connections from outside of Canada.
+The way around this is to use a VPN (Virtual Private Network).
+You can learn more at https://uwaterloo.ca/information-systems-technology/services/virtual-private-network-vpn/about-virtual-private-network-vpn.

 For students who are not successful in transferring to CS, they should explore the Computing Minor if they want to add Computer Science study to their degree.